 International Day of Peace Cleanup exercise, Tree planting and a Donation at the Little Way R/C Junior High School with the topic: “Climate Action for Peace”, engaging 130 children in the cleanup and tree planting exercises.

 International Day of Nonviolence — 2nd October 2019

 International Day of Nonviolence with the topic: “Youth at the Centre of Conflict Resolution” with 30 children selected from five Junior High Schools, ages between 11 and 18 years.

 The goal of the training was to encourage children to cope with conflicts and think of ways of resolving them so that everybody is satisfied (win-win solutions).
 It was also a day for the children to have fun and socialize with their peers from other schools.

-A football field and some recreation areas will become a center for vulnerable children to support them in developing their talents, their creativity and ideas.
-This at the end will help them live a more dignified and fulfilled life.
-The center will be based on the principles of “Eco-Village” and “Nonviolent Communication (NVC)”.
+The center is based on the principles of “Eco-Village” and “Nonviolent Communication (NVC)”.
 That means to be self-sustainable through environmental sustainability, social responsibility, self-sufficiency — combined with a progressive lifestyle.
-The center will basically adopt and apply the use of Nonviolent Communication (NVC) to foster connection, compassion and peace among the inhabitants and with the environment.
-The centre will run life skill sessions, literacy and numeracy sessions, Nonviolent Communication (NVC) sessions, indoor and outdoor educational games, recreational activities and sports.
+The center basically adopts and applies the use of Nonviolent Communication (NVC) to foster connection, compassion and peace among the inhabitants and with the environment.
+The center is running life skill sessions, literacy and numeracy sessions, Nonviolent Communication (NVC) sessions, indoor and outdoor educational games, recreational activities and sports.